ibkor/Veeam-Deployer-Installer-for-Linux-Machines/README.md

 # Veeam Deployer Installer for Linux Machines

-This repository contains a set of PowerShell scripts that facilitate the deployment of Veeam Deployment Kit to multiple Linux machines simultaneously, configure the necessary certificates, and manage OpenSSH settings on a Windows server.
+This repository contains a set of PowerShell scripts that facilitate the deployment of Veeam Deployment Kit for certificate based connections to multiple Linux machines simultaneously, configure the necessary certificates, and manage OpenSSH settings on a Windows server.

 ## Overview